mwcproject/mwc-qt-wallet/DOC/status_windows.md

 I have tested on a MacBook Pro with a 15 inch Retina Display running Catalina and an older MacBook Pro (late 2011) with a 13 inch (non-Retina) display running High Sierra.

-I have started up a cold wallet and saw the status windows being displayed as I’d expect.
+I have started up a cold wallet and saw the status windows being displayed as I'd expect.
 A sanity check of clicking on the status windows, iconifying the wallet, moving the wallet, resizing the wallet all appear to work as expected.

 # QA Focus

-To QA this feature, I think it would help if QA focused on testing on Windows and Linux as I haven’t done any testing on those platforms.
+To QA this feature, I think it would help if QA focused on testing on Windows and Linux as I haven't done any testing on those platforms.